 “In Middle Europe, Tchaikovsky’s Symphony No. 4 sometimes receives the nickname Fatum or Fate.”

-Composer Antonin Dvorak is a favorite of mine.
-His sonata My Homeland has two song themes.
+My Homeland Czech Composer Antonin Dvorak – a favorite composer of mine, Dvorak’s sonata My Homeland has two song themes.
 The overture was written for a patriotic play “depicting the beginnings of Czech theatre”.
 The folk melody became Czechoslovakia’s national anthem.

 Cape Town Philharmonic is dear to my heart.
 I was especially happy to hear an Antonín Dvořák composition during this memorable evening!
 Tchaikovsky and Barber were icing on the cake.